Health Care Administration in Michigan

 The Michigan Medical Group Management Association can be a great professional resource for you as you begin your career in medical management.
 Consider joining as a student to meet other managers in your area, attending continuing education programs, and learn more about industry standards.

 Across Michigan, salaries for health care managers tend to be in line with national averages.
-Per O*Net, the average salary for a medical manager is $83,600 per year.
-Job openings in this field may increase by 23% through 2022 (O*Net, 2012).
+The average salary for a medical manager is $108,660 per year.
+Job openings in this field are projected to increase by 7% between 2018 and 2028.

 Health care administration is a field that’s constantly growing and adapting.
 Get started in this field now by contacting health care administration programs in Michigan.